“Ferris, the iron wall of the Union. Oh how you sacrifice for us, to this very day.”

-Ayre could have been a powerful economic asset for the Republic, but instead it had been the stage of the Republic’s righteous aggression against the Empire for what seemed like hundreds of years.
+Ayre could have been a powerful economic asset for the Republic, but instead it had been the stage of the Republic’s righteous aggression against the Empire for what seemed like eternity.
 Every few decades there was a terrifying campaign over the Great Ayre Reach that ended in crushing Republic defeats, allowing the Empire to occupy the Reach and block the Republic’s access to the Imbrium Ocean, until the next time the mighty foes exchanged it.
 A communist scholar, Mordecai, once believed that the Empire and the Republic did battle over the Reach in order to destroy surplus production of goods and stymie political and social progress.

 That was neither here nor there, but it was on Jayasankar’s mind as she surveyed the map.

 “Anyone have the early score from the latest Empire vs. Republic game?”
 She asked.

 Nagavanshi glanced over to Klasnikov, with a bored look on her face.

 Klasnikov gave her a critical look back.
 He cleared his throat loudly.

 “Our intelligence indicates that the Republic brought 800 ships divided into five fleets to the Ayre Reach.
 The Empire brought the Grand Western Fleet.
 The latest estimated strength for that formation was 1000 ships divided in seven fleets.
 It is our understanding the Empire won.”